awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 Amazon RDS supports Oracle version 18c, which includes Oracle Enterprise Edition and Oracle Standard Edition Two\.

 Oracle 18c version 18\.0\.0\.0 includes many new features and updates from the previous version\.
 In this section, you can find the features and changes important to using Oracle 18c version 18\.0\.0\.0 on Amazon RDS\.
-For a complete list of the changes, see the [Oracle Database 18c](https://docs.oracle.com/en/database/oracle/oracle-database/18/index.html)\.
-For a complete list of features supported by each Oracle 18c edition, see [ Permitted Features, Options, and Management Packs by Oracle Database Offering](https://docs.oracle.com/en/database/oracle/oracle-database/18/dblic/Licensing-Information.html#GUID-0F9EB85D-4610-4EDF-89C2-4916A0E7AC87) in the Oracle documentation\.
+For a complete list of the changes, see the [Oracle database 18c](https://docs.oracle.com/en/database/oracle/oracle-database/18/index.html)\.
+For a complete list of features supported by each Oracle 18c edition, see [ Permitted features, options, and management packs by Oracle database offering](https://docs.oracle.com/en/database/oracle/oracle-database/18/dblic/Licensing-Information.html#GUID-0F9EB85D-4610-4EDF-89C2-4916A0E7AC87) in the Oracle documentation\.

-### Amazon RDS Parameter Changes for Oracle 18c Version 18\.0\.0\.0<a name="Oracle.Concepts.FeatureSupport.18c.Parameters"></a>
+### Amazon RDS parameter changes for Oracle 18c version 18\.0\.0\.0<a name="Oracle.Concepts.FeatureSupport.18c.Parameters"></a>

 Oracle 18c version 18\.0\.0\.0 includes several new parameters and parameters with new ranges and new default values\.